runtimeverification/k/pending-documentation.md

 ### Stepping

+**Important:** When you first run `krun` with option `--debugger`, read carefully the generated log.
+There might be warnings suggesting to edit some configuration files.

 You can break before every step of execution is taken by setting a breakpoint on the `step` function: